kevbite/kevbite.github.io/_posts/2017-01-21-end-to-end-testing-with-service-fabric.md

 ## Packaging the application

 Building a Service Fabric application (*.sfproj projects) does not build a deployable package.
-To create a deployable package we will have to write something execute a `msbuild.exe` script with a package argument.
+To create a deployable package we will have to execute `msbuild.exe` with a package argument.

 The path to the `msbuild.exe` is located within the MS Build Tools, this location can be differ between the version of Visual Studio installed so it's best to lookup the location via the registry.
 Within the registry this can be found with the key of `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\MSBuild\ToolsVersions\4.0` and a value of `MSBuildToolsPath`.

 We can check this by dropping in to the command line and executing `REG.exe`.

 ```batch
 C:\>REG QUERY HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\MSBuild\ToolsVersions\4.0 /v MSBuildToolsPath

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\MSBuild\ToolsVersions\4.0
     MSBuildToolsPath    REG_SZ    C:\Windows\Microsoft.NET\Framework64\v4.0.30319\
 ```

-We will need to execute `msbuild.exe` with the following command arguments, this will then build us a package in the `\pkg\Debug` directory.
+We will need to execute `msbuild.exe` with the following command arguments, this will then build a package in the `\pkg\Debug` directory.

 ```batch
 msbuild.exe c:\dev\SfApplication\SfApplication.sfproj /t:Package /p:Configuration=DEBUG,Platform=x64
 ```

-We can now just wrap this in some C# code to do the same thing.
+We can now wrap this in some C# code to do the same thing.

 ```csharp
   public class MsBuildPacker
   {
       public void Pack(string projPath)